ProjectSPACE Makes More Space for All

 ProjectSPACE does four things.

-1. RESERVES on-street parking spaces for people with disabilities in metered areas.
+1. RESERVES on-street parking for people with disabilities in metered areas.

-2. INSTALLS accessible single-space parking meters at the reserved spaces.
+2. INSTALLS single-space parking meters at the reserved spaces.

-3. RETROFITS existing multi-space EZ Park meters to meet most current Americans with Disabilities Act (ADA) standards
+3. RETROFITS existing meter kiosks to meet most current ADA standards

-4. REQUIRES payment from everyone parking at ADA-accessible meters
+4. REQUIRES payment from everyone parking at accessible meters

 ProjectSPACE is a joint project between the Parking Authority of Baltimore City and the Mayor's Commission on Disabilities.
-In addition to the above, ProjectSPACE also increases the duration limit for parking at the meter to at least four hours to give people with disabilities additional time to get to and from their destination.
+In addition to the above, ProjectSPACE also increases the duration limit for parking at the meter to at least four hours.

 Back to Top